ayus1234/Traffic_Sign_Detection_System/README.md

 ## Screenshot 6
 ![Screenshot (311)](https://github.com/ayus1234/Traffic_Sign_Detection_System/assets/107507481/8a70bee6-24f2-404b-861a-9235846f7db5)

-## Contributing
+## License

-Feel free to fork this repository and submit pull requests to contribute to this project.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software in accordance with the terms of the license.